What You Don't Know About Your Garage Can Hurt You

 Warming Your Vehicle's Engine

 On a cold winter morning, warming up your car inside the garage might seem like a good idea.
 However, leaving your engine running for as short a time as 2 minutes will result in dangerously high carbon monoxide concentrations of 500 ppm in the air ... and that's with the overhead garage door open.
 The best course of action is to open the garage door before starting your vehicle and then drive out onto the street immediately after turning on your engine.
+For an old garage door that struggles to open and you are thinking, “what’s the best garage door opener repair near me to fix this problem?”, Networx can help you locate a professional to help.

 Tying Your Garage to the Home HVAC System